odoo/documentation/content/applications/finance/expenses.rst

         cost *per mile*.
 Set the :guilabel:`Quantity` to the *number of miles* driven, and the total is calculated.

-- :guilabel:`Included Taxes`: If taxes were configured on the expense category, the tax percentage and amount appear automatically after entering either the :guilabel:`Total` or the :guilabel:`Quantity`.
+- :guilabel:`Included Taxes`: if taxes were configured on the expense category, the tax percentage and amount appear automatically after entering either the :guilabel:`Total` or the :guilabel:`Quantity`.